johnson86tw/splitter/README.md

 # Splitter
 Splitter is built on top of PaymentSplitter from Openzeppelin.
-People can deploy their own Splitter contract in order to split payment from a third party to members added in this contract with specific shares.
+People can deploy their own Splitter contract in order to split payment from a third party to the members added in this contract with specific shares.

 For example of some use cases,
 - a hackathon team want to split prizes from sponsors to the team members,